ANZAzureDevs/New-Breakpoint/README.md

 ![new breakpoint logo](media/new-breakpoint.PNG 'new breakpoint logo')

-New Breakpoint is a weekly livestream show for Australian developers produced by Australian developers at Microsoft and in the local community.
+New Breakpoint is a regular online show for Australian developers produced by Australian developers at Microsoft and in the local community.

 This repository hosts useful follow ups, links and other information from each episode.